 Buying a camera a few decades ago was a difficult task.
 However, we knew we had to choose between a camera for amateur and a camera for professional use, and the two categories were totally different, which made the selection easier.
 Advances in technology have totally changed the situation.
 Nowadays, professionals and amateurs can buy the same devices.
-Professionals usually do so for financial reasons.
+With different research resources like these Tech Podcasts, you don’t need professional expertise to choose the right device.
+Of course, the intend can differ, as professionals usually do so for financial reasons.
 It is quite possible to find excellent models in the amateur category who will give great professional pictures.
 So, why spend money we don’t have?
 Amateurs buy these cameras to enjoy a maximum of features, even if they don’t always know how to use them.
 There are so many categories of cameras these days that it’s easy to get lost in them, which is why I would start with digital cameras.

 To choose the ideal digital camera, it is necessary to understand what type of cameras are currently available on the market.
 I would overlook action cameras which are also cameras, but which do not fit the subject.